vsoch/ood-compose/README.md

 $ docker build -t vanessa/slurm:18.08.6 .
 ```

+It's also available on [Docker Hub](https://hub.docker.com/r/vanessa/slurm),
+but it's still useful for you to build on your own for the latest version.
-Then we build the nodes, which have additional VNC libraries:
+After this first build or pull, we then build the nodes, which have additional VNC libraries,
+and (if you have particular dependencies for apps) they are installed here:

 ```bash
 $ docker-compose build